The Best Rhode Island Auto Insurance Companies

 25/50/25 is the amount you must have to legally drive in the state, but it’s always best to purchase more if you can.
 If you were to get into an accident and cause $50,000 worth of property damages, your state-minimum coverage would only cover half of that and you’d be left to come up with the rest on your own.
 But if you’d purchased higher liability coverage, you wouldn’t have to worry about out-of-pocket costs.

-The better way to save on your auto insurance is to shop around and figure out which company offers you the best value.
-While every company looks at the same factors, including your vehicle, your location and your driving record, they all weigh these factors slightly differently, which is why they all give different rates.
-Set aside some time to get some quotes and play around with your coverage options.
-We recommend starting with the four companies listed below.
+The best way to save on your auto insurance is to shop around and figure out which company offers you the best value.
+While every company looks at the same factors, including your vehicle, location, and driving record, they all weigh these factors slightly differently.
+Set aside some time to get quotes and play around with your coverage options.
+We recommend starting with the aforementioned four companies we’ve covered.

 Rhode Island Auto Insurance Companies FAQ